Lovespoons - the classic Welsh tradition

 Coracle - the traditional Welsh fishing vessel

 Most often spotted bobbing on the Tywi and Teifi rivers, coracles are little one-person boats made from woven willow.
 They’ve been used by fishermen in Wales since pre-Roman times – Julius Caesar liked them so much he’s said to have employed them in his invasion of Spain.
-Find out to how make your own coracle (and take it for a spin) with a coracle building getaway at Middle Ninfa Bunkhouse near Abergavenny in Monmouthshire.
+Find out to how make your own coracle on a coracle building course at Gorfanc, near Carno in Mid Wales.

 Cymraeg - speak it for yourself